The Complete Guide to Researching a Company

 For public companies, you can get this information from the company website as well as access certain financial information, office locations, and learn how the company is structured.
 Public companies typically post annual reports and other public financial documents online.
 You can also consult resources like Crunchbase to learn about funding, mergers and acquisitions, as well as the competitive landscape.

-4. Learn about the company’s leadership.
+4. Research the company’s leadership

 When a company captures your interest, you should get to know who is leading the way.
 Research the employees who hold respected positions within the company by reading the “About Us” page and employee bios on the company’s website.
 Seek out the social media profiles of executives and department directors—What are their posts like?
 Are they proud to represent the brand or work in this industry?
 Some company leaders may have been interviewed or written books and articles that give you insight into their thinking.

-5. Expand your research to news and recent events.
+5. Expand your research to news and recent events

 A company’s website, blog, and social media are great ways to learn about a company, but you’ll also want to get an external perspective.
-Search for general news coverage and specific industry publications for recent updates about the company and their competitors.
+Search for general news coverage and specific industry publications for recent updates about the company and its competitors.
 Scanning customer forums and product reviews can also help you gauge a company’s or their products’ reputation.

 Seek opinions from trusted, reliable friends and associates.
 After you’ve done your research, discuss what you’ve learned with your network.
 Ask people you know for the inside scoop on their own company’s culture and if there are opportunities.
 If you’re a recent college graduate building your network from scratch, ask university advisors for names of alumni working at your target companies.
 Consider reaching out to these people for a quick coffee.